MrHuan3/FHEware/README.md

 ### Attention

 Because of the shortage of homomorphic encryption algorithm, FHEware takes up a lot of memory when running.
-Most error occur due to this reason.